 Most readings are available through JSTOR and/or other UVa electronic resources; I have included links in the syllabus.
 Book chapters will be posted to Collab.

-There are a couple of books that I have ordered at the bookstore and which are available from Amazon and other retailers.
-We will read a good bit of these books; they are also among the most centrally important in the field.
+The following are required books.
+We will read all or a good bit of these books; they are also among the most centrally important in the field.